Celebrating Our 2025 Grantees

 Women’s Cancer Resource Center – Berkeley

-Financial Assistance and Transportation for Breast Cancer Patients
+Emergency Financial Assistance for Breast Cancer Patients

-Through the Faith Fancher Emergency Breast Cancer Fund, emergency financial assistance for rent, healthy food and personalized navigation services are available to low-income women diagnosed with breast cancer who are actively in treatment in Alameda and Contra Costa Counties.
+Through the Faith Fancher Emergency Breast Cancer Fund, emergency financial assistance for rent, healthy food and personalized navigation services are available to low-income women and men diagnosed with breast cancer who are actively in treatment in Alameda and Contra Costa Counties.